Think about how much money you would save if you could be satisfied with just a rice and beans diet.

 Friday night takeaway was a staple in the Tuppenny household now it is off the food shopping list and we are saving £80 a month.

 If we want takeaway food we make it at home.

 Friday’s are still fish and chip nights only it’s home made so better for both our waistlines and our bank balance.

 We do still have the occasional takeaway but it’s more like every few months, not weeks.

 Eating in a restaurant can be a very nice experience but if you just need a meal to re-fuel it’s a very expensive way of doing so.

 Eating out for anything other than a special occasion does not happen in the Tuppenny household and we have saved a lot of money as a result.

 You may also like: 10 Things I Don’t Do Or Buy

 18. Processed Potato & Chicken Products

 So there you have it.
-18 items we cut from our food shopping list and are saving money every week as a result.
+18 items you can cut from your shopping list and focus on best value for money foods.
+You’ll be saving money every week as a result.